DevColyer/ServiceNowPDPApp/README.md

 - Ensure the HTTPS protocol is selected, then enter the URL for your Github repository and select the credential you just created.
 All other fields can be left with default values.
 - Click **Import**.

 This process should set up the bulk of the application.
-However, some data is not backed up to source control automatically in ServiceNow so it is necessary to apply this data, which is found in the **enter directory** directory.
+However, some data is not backed up to source control automatically in ServiceNow so it is necessary to apply this data, which is found in the [**data directory**](data/).
 For each XML file in that directory, apply the data to the instance as follows:

 - Ensure you are logged in as System Administrator and in the **Personal Development Planner** application scope.
 - With any list view open, open the context menu for any column and select **Import XML**.